 About our club

-We are a new club, and received our Charter on October 1st 2019.
+We received our Charter on October 1st 2019.

 We have excellent turnouts with all roles fulfilled.

-We may be a new club, but if you add up the years of toastmaster experience in our members who came from other clubs, we have well over 100 years of Toastmaster Experience.
+We have a lot of Toastmaster Experience, if you add up the years of toastmaster experience in our members who came from other clubs, we have well over 100 years of Toastmaster Experience.
 We believe that our club rivals the Advanced clubs when it comes to the development of professional skills.

 Our members say they love the club for it’s fun, friendliness, professionalism and educational sessions.